SpencerGraffunder/Tetrisn-t/README.md

 Currently we are not very open to allow new developers onto the Tetrisn-t team, but once we have a better functioning game we will consider allowing others to improve functionality or add quality of life improvements.

-See README.developer for the documentation.
+See README.dev for the documentation.